 Research a Veteran Guide

-Please note that the National Archives are currently closed due to the pandemic.
+Please note that the National Archives are currently closed to external researchers due to the pandemic, and they are currently only accepting emergency requests for records to assist veterans.

 More than 16 million American men and women served in the US Armed Forces during World War II, and another 3.5 million worked as federal civilian employees during the war.
 These men and women are our parents, grandparents, aunts, uncles, or siblings.
 Many have shared their stories, but many others have not, and few details from their time in service are known.